xma711/notebook/statistics/README.md

 pearson correlation
 -------------------------

-pearso correlation is a measure of the linear correlation between 2 variables x and y. it has a value between +1 and -1, where 1 is total positive linear correlation,
+Pearso correlation is a measure of the linear correlation between 2 variables x and y.
+It has a value between +1 and -1, where 1 is total positive linear correlation,
 0 is no linear correlation
 and -1 is total negative linear correlation.

-it can be used to check if 2 features are highly linearly correlated (either positively or negatively). if yes, using only one of the features is enough.
+It can be used to check if 2 features are highly linearly correlated (either positively or negatively).
+If yes, using only one of the features is enough.

-p(x,y), the pearson correlation of vector x and vector y = cov(x, y) / (sd(x) * sd(y))
+P(x,y), the pearson correlation of vector x and vector y = cov(x, y) / (sd(x) * sd(y))